-Maureen Gruben is an artist based in Victoria, BC and Tuktoyaktuk, NWT.
+Maureen Gruben is an artist based in Tuktoyaktuk, NWT.

 About The Work

-Maureen Gruben employs an intimate materiality.
-Through disassembling and re-forming polar bear fur, moose hides, seal skins, gathered kelp, she forges a critical link between threatened arctic lands and communities, and international environmental and human conditions.
-In many pieces, abstraction of form sits in active tension with the acutely ‘real’ presence of her geographically and culturally embedded mediums.
-In other works, she addresses the historical persistence of specific forms, as ancestral tools re-emerge in new mediums such as concrete or fiberglass, and at altered scales.
-Born and raised in Tuktoyaktuk, Gruben spent much of her childhood sewing with her mother, who was a seamstress, and trapping with her father.
-She has a tacit knowledge of arctic land and the rich but increasingly precarious resources it offers for both survival and creation.
-Frequently addressing themes such as Persistent Organic Pollutants (POPs), melting ice, and the rights of indigenous hunters to maintain their way of life, Gruben’s practice is permeated with activism while at the same time allowing generous room for her materials themselves to speak.
-While referring explicitly inwards to localised acts of hunting, gathering, communal preparation and sharing—and even to individual animals—her work, equally, extends decisively outwards, exploring new visual languages that offer compelling and often urgent global associations.
+Maureen Gruben employs an intimate materiality as she disassembles and re-combinines disparate organic and industrial elements.
+Polar bear fur, beluga intestines, seal skins and gathered kelp encounter resins, vinyl, bubble wrap and metallic tape, forging critical links between life in the Western Arctic and global environmental and cultural concerns.
+Gruben was born and raised in Tuktoyaktuk.
+Her parents were traditional knowledge keepers, and she spent much of her childhood sewing with her mother and trapping with her father.
+She has a tacit knowledge of Arctic land and the rich but increasingly precarious resources it offers for both survival and creation.
+Frequently addressing themes such as melting ice, Persistent Organic Pollutants (POPs), and the rights of indigenous hunters to maintain their way of life, Gruben’s practice is permeated with activism while at the same time allowing generous room for her materials themselves to speak.
+In her work, abstraction of form sits in active tension with the acutely ‘real’ presence of her geographically and culturally embedded mediums.
+While referring explicitly inwards to localised acts of hunting, gathering, and communal preparation and sharing, her work, equally, extends decisively outwards, exploring new visual languages that offer compelling and often urgent global associations.

 maureengruben (at) hotmail.com